NingqianLiu/tick-to-trade/README.md

 ### Measure the latency gap versus competitors, not my average

 Low-latency work needs more than my own latency at each point in time.
 It needs the gap between when I get the data and when my competitor gets it.
-So I also want latency measured on a second colo box.

-If the standard deviation of that gap is 500 ns, then every 50 ns I cut off wire-to-wire buys some win rate.
+Two numbers from my own trades show that gap: my win rate when several of us go for one price in the same microsecond, and whether my resting order is pulled in time when the market moves.

 <a id="fpga"></a>

-### FPGA vs CPU past ~300 serial cycles
+### FPGA vs CPU: the order is in the FPGA before the tick

-An FPGA is a bad fit for a strategy with a long dependency chain.
-One FPGA clock cycle is 4 ns, while a CPU cycle can be 0.2 ns.
-Under kernel bypass, one round trip between an HFT NIC and the CPU (not counting CPU compute) is about 1–1.5 μs — that is what the FPGA saves you.
+One FPGA clock cycle is 4 ns, while a CPU cycle can be 0.2 ns, but the FPGA does far more in one of them.
+Under kernel bypass, one round trip between an HFT NIC and the CPU is about 0.5–2 μs, which is what kernel bypass pays and an FPGA does not.

-So once the FPGA's serial chain is deeper than about 300 clock cycles, it is not worth using any more.
-FPGA development is also slow.
+Before the tick the CPU builds the order bytes and the condition that fires them, and writes both into the FPGA.
+The condition is one comparison, a price crossing a level.
+On the tick the FPGA compares and sends bytes it already holds.
+The condition is only right for the book the CPU last saw, so the cost is rewriting it as the book moves.

 ---